ovro-lwa/lwa-fasttransients/scripts/README.md

 2. **RFI Filtering**: Applies RFI filtering on the `.fil` file, creating a bad channels mask.

 3. **Heimdall Processing**: Runs the Heimdall software for transient detection on the RFI-filtered `.fil` file.

+4. **Candidate Analysis**: Analyzes the output from Heimdall to aggregate candidate detections into a summary CSV file.

 ## Configuration